SHIMA0111/Marquetry/marquetry_docs/documents/get_started_components/entrance.rst

       900 epochs

 .. tip::
-   Keep mind, there are non-linear model even in conventional machine learning models like ``polynomial regression`` and so.
+   Keep in mind, there are non-linear models even in conventional machine learning models like ``polynomial regression`` and so.
-   If you use such non-linear model, you can learn non-linear function.
+   If you use such non-linear models, you can learn non-linear functions.

 .. centered:: **Congratulation!
 You succeed the dataset creation!**